Skip to content

 git config --global user.email "MY_NAME@example.com"

-Files in your working directory can be in one of two states: tracked or untracked.
+Files in the working directory can be in one of two states: tracked or untracked.
 Tracked files are files that were in the last snapshot; they can be unmodified, modified, or staged.
 Untracked files are everything else.

 In order to begin tracking a new file, you use the command git add <filename>.
 If you want to remove a file: git rm <filename>